 Though the team is still in the process of assembling the vehicle, there are some recommendations for the future.
 The design of the frame proved to be a challenge as issues with the initial design emerged near the start of manufacturing, causing our timeline to shift back.
 Some suggestions would be to consult the UVA machine shop resources at the start of the design process and more frequently to better understand the manufacturing capabilities possible for a chosen concept.
+All SolidWorks files should be made using English units to match supply dimensions.
 The team should make a plan for all of the welding connections.
 Future UVA teams should finalize designs, fittings between subteam parts, testing plans (RPS, performance, safety, etc.) and have all components shipped by the end of December for a smooth manufacturing process, all while communicating between subteams to crosscheck progress.